vporton/vporton/README.md

 # The Book Revolution

-[Global revolution since 8 Nov 2021](https://science.vporton.name/2021/11/10/a-single-math-studybook-not-published-global-revolution-started-8-nov-2021/) - winning is sure - pay to [this link](https://my.israelgives.org/en/join/GlobalRevolution)
+[Global revolution since 8 Nov 2021](https://science.vporton.name/2021/11/10/a-single-math-studybook-not-published-global-revolution-started-8-nov-2021/) (strategy of dropping the ring of hate into the sea) - winning is sure - pay to [this link](https://my.israelgives.org/en/join/GlobalRevolution)

 * [Absolute](https://science.vporton.name/2021/11/06/absolute-logic-logic-without-axioms/) (a mathematical term since this week)
 * [The error in MOST logic studybooks (not in ZFC)](https://science.vporton.name/2021/11/09/what-is-the-worlds-biggest-technical-security-issue/)